yusanshi/homepage/_pages/home.md

 <div style="margin-top: -2em"></div> <!-- remove the top margin of the first h2 -->

-## Bio

-I'm Sanshi Lei Yu, or 余磊 (legal name), a postgraduate student in [USTC](https://www.ustc.edu.cn/) and [BDAA Lab](https://bigdata.ustc.edu.cn/).
-My advisor is [Qi Liu](http://staff.ustc.edu.cn/~qiliuql/).
+I'm Sanshi Lei Yu, or 余磊 (legal name).
+I graduated from [USTC](https://www.ustc.edu.cn/) (2021: Bachelor of Engineering in CS, 2024: Master of Engineering in CS).
+Then I work at [ByteDance](https://www.bytedance.com/).
+My research and work focus on recommendation system.

-I received my Bachelor of Engineering degree from USTC in 2021.

-## Research

-My research focuses on recommendation system.

 ## Publications